 THE Comedy Stars of Hollywood transcriptions produced by Walter Biddick in the Freeman Lang studios, Hollywood, have gone into their 250th presentation.
 The sponsor is Dr. Miles Laboratories Inc., Elkhart, Ind.

-R. U. McINTOSH & Associates, Los Angeles, has named George Swire, San Francisco, sales representative for the Northwest; W. N. Masters, Jr., Dallas, Southwest; Raymond Hertzler, University City, Mo., Midwest except Minnesota, Wisconsin and Iowa which will be supervised by Walter Ehredt, Chicago.
+R. U. MCINTOSH & Associates.
+Los Angeles, has named George Swire, San Francisco, sales representative for the Northwest; W. N. Masters.
+Jr., Dallas, Southwest; Raymond Hertzler, University City, Mo., Midwest except Minnesota, Wisconsin and Iowa which will be supervised by Walter Ehredt, Chicago.

-OLESEN SOUND STUDIOS, Hol-lywood. in June started to record Congo Bartlett, a series of 39 15-minute discs.
-The series includes a sales record in the form of a tele-phone conversation between a New York agency and the producer York agency and the producer.
+OLESEN SOUND STUDIOS, Hollywood. in June started to record Congo Bartlett, a series of 39 15minute discs.
+The series includes a sales record in the form of a telephone conversation between a New York agency and the producer.

-TRANSCRIPTION SERVICE BUREAU has been started in Hollywood by C. C. McIntosh, with technical work to be done at Recordings Inc. and pressings at Columbia.
-A series of 78 quarter-hour bridge discs presents Culbertson contract bridge lessons along with printed lessons to lessons, along with printed lessons to be delivered after the broadcasts.
+TRANSCRIPTION SERVICE BU-REAU has been started in Hollywood by C. C. McIntosh, with technical work to be done at Recordings Inc. and pressings at Columbia.
+A series of 78 quarter-hour bridge discs presents Culbertson contract bridge lessons, along with printed lessons to be delivered after the broadcasts.
 The Bureau has taken over sales rights of 150 five-minute hillbilly discs recorded from KMTR, Hollywood.

-New Operators of WMMI Making Plant Change
+New Operators of WMM Making Plant Change

-REORGANIZATION and rebuild ing of WMMN, Fairmont, W. Va recently acquired by George I Storer, of Detroit and John A Ryan, of Toledo, was announce June 7 by A. M. Ramsey, managing director of the station.
-Corrects have been awarded for contracts. tracts have been awarded for cor struction of new studios and office to occupy about 6,000 feet of floo space on Main Street.
-Upon com pletion of the remodeling, ne-speech input equipment and a nev 1 kw. transmitter will be pur chased to replace the present 50 watt plant, along with new trar scription turntables.
-Additions to the WMMN stainclude Herbt O. Morrison, annour cer formerly with XER, and former manager of WIND, Gary Frank Knutti, formerly wit KDKA, WLW and WHAM, als has joined the staff.
+REORGANIZATION and rebuik ing of WMMN, Fairmont, W. Va recently acquired by George I Storer, of Detroit and John & Ryan, of Toledo, was announce June 7 by A. M. Ramsey, manag ing director of the station.
+Cor tracts have been awarded for cor struction of new studios and office to occupy about 6,000 feet of floo space on Main Street.
+Upon cor pletion of the remodeling, new speech input equipment and a new 1 kw. transmitter will be pun chased to replace the present 50 watt plant, along with new tran scription turntables.

+scription turntables.
+Additions' to the WMMN stainclude Herbt O. Morrison, annour cer formerly with XER, and for mer manager of WIND, Gary Frank Knutti, formerly wit KDKA, WLW and WHAM, als has joined the staff.